mcstewart76/README_Generator/README.md

 ## Installation
-fdas
+install at your own risk

 ## Usage
-fdsa
+use after install

 ## Contributing
-fdas
+only contributors who helped will get credit

 ## Tests
-fdsa
+test after install

 ## Questions

 ## Github
-!Check out my GitHub at fdsa.
+!Check out my GitHub at mcstewart76.

 ## Email
-!Contact me at ffff if you have additional questions.
+!Contact me at mcstewart76@gmail.com if you have additional questions.

 ## License
 !The license for this repo is covered under ISC.

 ## Repo
-!You can find a link to the repo at www.github.com/mcstewart76/Title of project .
+!You can find a link to the repo at www.github.com/mcstewart76/Readme Generator .